axibase/atsd/rule-engine/derived.md

 ## Frequency

-Derived commands can be stored each time a command is received or removed from the window by setting the **Repeat** parameter to **All**.
+Store derived commands each time a command is received or removed from the window by setting the **Repeat** parameter to **All**.

 The frequency can be lowered by adjusting the repeat interval.

 ![](./images/derived_repeat.png)

-The produced commands are queued in memory and are persisted to the database once per second.
+Produced commands are queued in memory and persisted to the database once per second.

 ## Multiple Commands

-Multiple commands, including commands of different type, can be specified at the same time.
+Multiple commands, including commands of different types, can be specified at the same time.
 Each command must be specified on a separate line.

 ```bash
 series e:${entity} m:jvm_memory_free_avg_percent=${round(100 - avg(), 3)}
 series e:${entity} m:jvm_memory_free_min_percent=${round(100 - max(), 3)}
 ```

-To create multiple metrics within the same command, use the `for` loop to iterate over a collection or an array.
+To create multiple metrics within the same command, use a `for` loop to iterate over a collection or array.

 ```bash
 series e:${entity} @{s = ""; for (stat : stats) {s = s + " m:" + stat.split(":")[0] + "=" + stat.split(":")[1];} return s;}
 ```

-Assuming the `stats` collection is equal `['a:10', 'b:20', 'c:30']`, the produced command looks as follows:
+If the `stats` collection is `['a:10', 'b:20', 'c:30']`, the produced command is inserted as shown below:

 ```ls
 series e:entity1 m:a=10 m:b=20 m:c=30